miaoyinchan/lfd_final_project/README.md

     * or `test.py -m aug_model_model -t train_aug -ts test_25th.csv` to use the 25th cop meeting a test set
     * then, execute `evaluate.py -e aug_model_model` to get scores of the model.

+* **IMPORTANT**: We find that sometimes keras does not load the weights from saved model and initialize random weights which produce very poor result.
+We have followed everything from kears documentations but still it does not work.
+Besides, we have tried solutions form [here](https://github.com/keras-team/keras/issues/4875).
+It works fine in peregrine but not in our pc.
+In case, if it does not work, please run `train_test_evaluate.py` from ***experiments/LSTM/src*** which trains the model, predict outputs and evaluate it.
 * To train the model using different parameters, use the --h command of train.py

 * run `lstm.sh` from ***experiments/LSTM/src*** which trains the model, predict outputs and evaluate it.
-You can also change the arguments in the bash script.
+You can also change the arguments in the bash script to try different models.